c0deLab/tech.soa.cmu.edu/contribute.md

 All file names need be lowercase and all files should be `1MB` or smaller where the image length should be no longer then `1400px` on the longer side. `png` files are recommended over `jpg`.
 You can optimize the images using [imageOptim](https://imageoptim.com/mac) for Mac and [XnView](http://www.xnview.com/en/xnview/) for Windows.

+`date` should be the publish date following the `YYYY-MM-DD` convention. `tile-name` is a short version of the tutorial name that appears on hover of the thumbnail tile. `author` being your name.

 {% highlight markdown linenos %}